tdwg/bdq/tg2/_review/docs/tutorial/index.md

 -   **Critical Thinking:** Implementers must also consider "pitfalls for the naive," such as leading/trailing whitespace or non-printing characters, which should typically fail validation.

+# 9 Best Practices

+1. **Atomic Tests**: Make each Test evaluate one single simple aspect of data quality.
+1. **Start Simple**: Begin defining basic validation tests before considering more complex amendments.
+1. **Consider Edge Cases**: Include tests for empty values, nulls, and whitespace.
+1. **Iterate**: Refine tests based on implementation feedback and real-world data.
+1. **Use Established Authorities**: Reference widely accepted standards when possible.
+1. **Generalize Appropriate**: Consider how different parts of the community might want to use a test in slightly different ways.
+1. **Document Assumptions**: Be explicit about interpretations and defaults.
+1. **Plan for Evolution**: Consider how tests might need to change over time.
+1. **Consider Test Interactions**: Consider how multiple tests might interact on the same data.

+# 10 Use an implementation for Quality Control (non-normative)

+So, for our `Use Case` **Validated Distribution Authority** we have identified a set of specific tests to evaluate whether some data set is fit for the purpose of being used as a "validated distribution authority" for biodiversity science.

+Implicit in our `Use Case`, and we will want to spell this out explicitly, is that we want to use the results of these tests to find and fix errors in a data set, thus improving the quality of the data set for this purpose.

+The Fitness for Use Framework enables Tests to be used for either `Quality Control` (finding and fixing errors), or `Quality Assurance` (filtering a data set down to a subset of records that are fit for some purpose).

+The mechanism that the Fitness for Use Framework uses for both of these is `MultiRecord` `Measures`, which are measures that take the results of multiple records from one or more tests, and combine those results in some way to produce a measure of the quality of the data set as a whole for some purpose.
+For example, we could have a `MultiRecord Measure` that takes the results of the VALIDATION_FOOTPRINTWKT_NOTEMPTY test for all records in a data set, and counts the number of records that are COMPLIANT with that test, combining this count with the number of records in the data set gives us a measure of how many records are missing values in the dwc:footprintWKT field in that data set.

+TODO: Then return to UseCase->Policy->Test, and purpose of the use case being Quality Control (we want to find and fix errrors), thus develop/explain the multi-record measures needed for that purpose.

+**TODO: Section on MultiRecord Measures and Quality Control goes here**

+**TODO** Rework from here on, below not integrated yet.

 ### 11. Implementation Notes